(CNN)Here is a look at the life of Muhammad Ali, three-time World Heavyweight Champion and Olympic gold medalist.

 December 2, 1990 - Accompanies 15 freed U.S. hostages out of Iraq.

 July 19, 1996 - Lights the torch at the opening ceremonies to the Summer Olympics in Atlanta.

 February 4, 1999 - First boxer to appear on front of a Wheaties cereal box.

-October 23, 2000 - Appointed United Nations Messenger of Peace.
+October 23, 2000 - Is appointed United Nations Messenger of Peace.

-November 9, 2005 - Presented with the Presidential Medal of Freedom by President George W. Bush.
+November 9, 2005 - Is presented with the Presidential Medal of Freedom by President George W. Bush.

 November 21, 2005 - The Muhammad Ali Center opens in Louisville, Kentucky.

 April 11, 2006 - Entertainment and licensing firm CKX announces that it is paying Ali $50 million in exchange for 80 percent of whatever it makes selling his name and likeness.
 Under the agreement, Ali has 20 percent control of the newly formed company G.O.A.T.
 LLC, which stands for "Greatest of All Time."

 May 24, 2011 - Publicly appeals to Iranian officials for the release of captive hikers Shane Bauer and Josh Fattal.